jessicarush/react-notes/nextjs.md

 > Next.js is an open-source development framework built on top of Node.js enabling React based web applications functionalities such as server-side rendering and generating static websites.
 React documentation mentions Next.js among "Recommended Toolchains" advising it to developers as a solution when "Building a server-rendered website with Node.js".
 Where traditional React apps render all their content in the client-side browser, Next.js is used to extend this functionality to include applications rendered on the server side.

 It's important to underline the fact that Next.js is a framework (as opposed to just a library).
 It enforces a structure and allows for advanced features like hybrid *server side + client side rendering*.
-It replaces `create-react-app` and has its own routing features, analytics, static file serving and more.
+It has its own routing features, analytics, static file serving and more.

-Also noteworthy is the documentation looks very good and includes a [nice tutorial section](https://nextjs.org/learn/foundations/about-nextjs?utm_source=next-site&utm_medium=nav-cta&utm_campaign=next-website).
+Also noteworthy is the documentation looks very good and includes a [nice tutorial section](https://nextjs.org/learn/foundations/about-nextjs).

 ## Table of Contents